Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Discussion

 One drawback of using the ensemble approach is that the alignment must be performed several times---in this case, ten.
 For the present case, it produces approximately a tenfold increase in the time it takes to perform the alignment.
 While multiprocessing could, in theory, alleviate this problem since the ensemble alignment is easy to parallelize, having the requisite hardware---whether locally or in the cloud--to do this may be too costly to be viable for many researchers in speech science.
 Future work should explore speedups to increase the feasibility of calculating confidence intervals.
-With that being said, the alignment process happens faster than real-time, so it is not as though modest data sets are impractical to align with this technique.
+With that being said, the alignment process happens faster than real-time, so it should be practical to align modest data sets with this technique.

 Future research should explore other techniques by which estimates of uncertainty for alignments could be derived.
 One such example might be using Bayesian neural networks, which can yield estimates of uncertainty through credible intervals.
-Although, how the uncertainty in the network's predictions plays into temporal aspects of the segmentation is not as straightforward.
+However, the way in which the uncertainty in the network's predictions plays into temporal aspects of the segmentation is not as straightforward.
 It would also behoove the research community to have a segmentation format that more naturally allows for confidence intervals (or similar), whether through an extension to Praat TextGrids or a new format altogether.
+It may also be useful to see how boundary regions or measures of ambiguity or uncertainty can contribute to quantifying the rate of cascading or catastrophic alignment errors.

-The dynamic time warping approach to comparing boundary error between sets of time points of different lengths seems to be viable, though its results are clearly pessimistic in comparison to careful analysis where ``ground truth'' transcriptions match the model output.
-Such instances of mismatch occur as when taking an off-the-shelf model that cannot use the manual transcriptions from data sets like Buckeye and TIMIT.
-It may also prove useful for evaluating pipelines that use automatic speech recognition systems to create orthographic transcriptions before forced alignment, which would then still be passed through to some form of grapheme-to-phoneme model.
-The technique is, ultimately, a method for deriving an upper bound on the boundary error without needing the model output to match the ``ground truth'' transcription.
+An anonymous reviewer pointed out that a feature related to confidence intervals that may also prove useful would be to dynamically change the alignment resolution after placing the initial boundary.
+What is derived in this way could also be treated as a region of plausible boundary placement based on the model output.
+Along these lines, other techniques for determining gradient boundary regions that do not involve statistical calculations of model certainty may also prove useful, especially if derived from phonetic theory and interpretable as phonetically plausible regions.